Super-Protocol/docs/docs/marketplace/guides/place-order.md

 Demo users do not need to confirm transactions; they do not pay using decentralized wallets.
 Instead, their payment relies on Super Protocol.
 The transactions are processed automatically.

 Web3 users, however, must confirm two transactions in MetaMask.
-The first transaction is for the main model's order, the second one is placed automatically to deploy a set of confidential tunnels to make the running model available from the internet.
+The first transaction is for the main model's order; the second one is placed automatically to deploy a set of confidential tunnels to make the running model available from the internet.
 Learn more about [Tunnels](/fundamentals/tunnels).

-Each transaction may take 15-30 second to appear.
+Each transaction may take 15-30 seconds to appear.

 <img src={require('../images/metamask-transaction.png').default} width="auto" height="auto" border="1"/>
 <br/>
 <br/>

-If the MetaMask browser extension do not open automatically, open it manually, select the transaction in the **Activity** tab, and confirm it.
+If the MetaMask browser extension does not open automatically, open it manually, select the transaction in the **Activity** tab, and confirm it.

 <img src={require('../images/metamask-transaction-manually.png').default} width="auto" height="auto" border="1"/>
 <br/>